kubernetes-sigs/kubebuilder/docs/book/src/migration/manually_migration_guide_gov3_to_gov4.md

 Note that under the `config/` directory you will find scaffolding changes since using `go/v4-alpha` you will ensure that you are no longer using Kustomize v3x.

-You can mainly compare the `config/` directory from the samples scaffold under the `testdata`directory by checking the differences between the `testdata/project-v3/config/` with `testdata/project-v4/config/` which are samples created with the same commands with the only difference being versions.
+You can mainly compare the `config/` directory from the samples scaffolded under the `testdata`directory by checking the differences between the `testdata/project-v3/config/` with `testdata/project-v4/config/` which are samples created with the same commands with the only difference being versions.